 Got a new Windows 10 laptop, congratulations!
-A new laptop comes with Standard warranty with basic windows OS setup, and you must customize it for your personal use.
+A new laptop comes with a Standard warranty with basic Windows OS setup, and you must customize it for your personal use.
 Here we have collected some useful steps to Setup and start your New Windows 10 Laptop in the right way.

 Run Windows update